Apis of Argos

 Apis (/ˈeɪpᵻs/; Ancient Greek: Ἄπις derived from apios "far-off" or "of the pear-tree") was a king of Argos in Greek mythology.

 Family

-Apis was a son of Phoroneus by the nymph Teledice or Cinna or Cerdo, and brother of Niobe.
-In some accounts, he was the son of Phoroneus by his first wife Peitho ("Persuasion") and thus brother to Aegialeus.
-Yet, Apis' possible mother was also called Laodice or Perimede.
+Apis was a son of Phoroneus by the nymph Teledice, or Cinna, or Cerdo, or Perimede and brother of Niobe.
+According to a scholiast on Euripides's Orestes, he was the son of Phoroneus by his first wife Peitho ("Persuasion") and brother to Niobe, Aegialeus, and Europs.

 Reign

-During Apis' reign he established a tyrannical government and called the Peloponnesus after his own name Apia, but was eventually killed in a conspiracy headed by Thelxion, king of Sparta, and Telchis.
-In the former of these passages Apollodorus of Athens states that Apis, the son of Phoroneus, was killed by Aetolus; but this is a mistake arising from the confusion of this Apis with another Apis who was the son of Jason, who was killed by Aetolus during the funeral games celebrated in honor of Azanes.
+Apollodorus reports that during his reign, Apis established a tyrannical government and called the Peloponnesus Apia, after his own name, and that he was eventually killed in a conspiracy headed by Thelxion, king of Sparta, and Telchis.
+In another passage Apollodorus states that Apis, the son of Phoroneus, was killed by Aetolus; Pausanias, however, gives the latter story in relation to Apis, son of Jason, who was killed by Aetolus during the funeral games celebrated in honor of Azanes.
 Argus Panoptes, a descendant of his sister Niobe, avenged his murder by putting Thelxion and Telchis to death.